Affiliate links on Android Authority may earn us a commission. Learn more.

 To enable Gboard voice typing, open any app you can type with, then tap in a field where you can enter text.
 At the top of the keyboard, tap Settings (the gear icon), then Voice typing.
 Toggle Assistant voice typing if it's not on already.
-Whenever you want to use feature, tap the keyboard's mic icon or say “Hey Google, type."
+Whenever you want to use feature, tap and hold the keyboard's mic icon or say "Hey Google, type."

 JUMP TO KEY SECTIONS

 How to turn on Google Assistant voice typing on a Pixel device

 In most cases the feature should be on by default, the exception being if you’ve installed multiple languages on your Pixel.
 In that situation you may need to switch to a supported language (see below) using the globe icon on your keyboard.